srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In this pAsuram, nammAzhwAr briefly explains what is to be given up.
+In this pAsuram, nammAzhwAr briefly instructs as to what is to be given up.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-Subsequently, nammAzhwAr explains the process of renunciation briefly.
+Subsequently, nammAzhwAr mercifully explains the process of renunciation briefly.

 Highlights from periyavAchchAn piLLai‘s introduction